sa-ne/openshift4-vmware-upi/README.md

 * worker1.\<base domain\>
 * workerX.\<base domain\>

-## Noted VMware UPI Installation Issues

-These issues are how deprecated for OCP 4.3.
-Latency Sensitivity is now optional and not set during installation.

-* ~~The RHCOS OVA has `ddb.virtualHWVersion = "6"`.
-This will cause issues in later versions of VMware.
-The installation playbooks set this value to 14.~~
-* ~~Installation documents call for the `Latency Sensitivity` parameter to be set to `High` on each VM.
-The second order effect of this setting is that CPU/Memory allocation must be reserved up front, potentially limiting deployment options on smaller clusters.~~
+The HA proxy installation on the helper node will load balance ingress to worker nodes.
+All other node types (for instance, if you add infra nodes) that do not have 'worker' in them will be provisioned last.

 # Installing

-Please read through the [Installing on vSphere](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.3/html-single/installing_on_vsphere/index) installation documentation before proceeding.
+Please read through the [Installing on vSphere](https://access.redhat.com/documentation/en-us/openshift_container_platform/4.5/html-single/installing_on_vsphere/index#installing-vsphere) installation documentation before proceeding.

 ## Clone this Repository